This post may contain affiliate links. Please read our disclosure policy.

 Aaaand we’re done.
 That wasn’t hard at all, was it?

 It’s a little bit savory and sweet (thanks to the carrots and sweet potatoes) plus it has a nice kick from the crushed red pepper flakes.
+If you want to make it pretty feel free to add some of my favorite toppings.
+I recommend trying green onions, fresh cilantro, or avocado slices.

-Of course!
 Let’s chat swaps.

 You can easily use yellow, gold, or russet potatoes in place of sweet potatoes.